kamalkhan/awesome-grid/README.md

 </script>
 ```
 <h2>License</h2>
-This plugin is licensed under MIT License.
+This plugin is licensed under <a href="http://opensource.org/licenses/MIT" target="_blank">MIT License</a>.
 Feel free to use it in commercial projects as long as the copyright notices are intact.